Fula language: Nomenclature

 Several names are applied to the language, just as to the Fula people.
 They call their language Pulaar or Pular in the western dialects and Fulfulde in the central and eastern dialects.
-Fula, Fulah and Fulani in English come originally from Manding (esp.
-Mandinka, but also Malinke and Bamana) and Hausa, respectively; Peul in French, also occasionally found in literature in English, comes from Wolof.
+Fula, Fulah and Fulani in English come originally from Manding (especially Mandinka but also Malinke and Bamana) and Hausa, respectively.
+Peul in French, also occasionally found in literature in English, comes from Wolof.

 Status

-Fula is a lingua franca in Guinea, Guinea-Bissau, Senegal, Gambia, northeastern Nigeria, Cameroon, Mali, Burkina Faso, Northern Ghana, Southern Niger and Northern Benin (in Borgou Region, where many speakers are bilingual), and a local language in many African countries, such as Mauritania, Sierra Leone, Togo, CAR, Chad, and Sudan, numbering more than 95 million speakers in total.
+Fula is a lingua franca in Guinea, Guinea-Bissau, Senegal, Gambia, northeastern Nigeria, Cameroon, Mali, Burkina Faso, northern Ghana, southern Niger, and northern Benin (in Borgou Region, where many speakers are bilingual), and a local language in many African countries, such as Mauritania, Sierra Leone, Togo, CAR, Chad, and Sudan.
+It has more than 95 million speakers in total.

 Varieties

 While there are numerous varieties of Fula, it is typically regarded as a single language.
 Wilson (1989) states that "travelers over wide distances never find communication impossible," and Ka (1991) concludes that despite its geographic span and dialect variation, Fulfulde is still fundamentally one language.
-However, Ethnologue has found that nine different translations are needed and it treats these varieties as separate languages.
-Fula dialects are also often split into 4 regions, the Western area, Central area, Niger and Nigeria, and the Eastern area.
+However, Ethnologue has found that nine different translations are needed and it treats those varieties as separate languages.
+Fula dialects are also often split into four regions: the Western area, Central area, Niger and Nigeria, and the Eastern area.
 The dialects are as follows: